Descanonge/tomate/docs/source/data.rst

 One can also use :func:`add_to_selection<data_base.DataBase.add_to_selection>` to expand the selection, or :func:`Scope.slice<scope.Scope.slice>` to reduce the selection.
+**Do not modify this scope using other functions than thoses.
+Especially not by directly modifying the scope coordinates objects.**

 We can then use functions such as :func:`load_selected<db_types.data_disk.DataDisk.load_selected>`